Ad Tech Glossary: Digital Advertising Terms & Jargon to Know

 Direct Deal (aka “Direct Order” or “Direct Buy”)

-In digital advertising, a “direct deal” (sometimes also called a “direct order” or a “direct buy”) refers to a purchasing arrangement between a publisher and a supplier in which the publisher’s ad inventory is sold directly to the advertiser.
+In digital advertising, a “direct deal” (sometimes also called a “direct order” or a “direct buy”) refers to a purchasing arrangement between a publisher and an advertiser in which the publisher’s ad inventory is sold directly to the advertiser.

 In some cases, an intermediary party, such as an ad agency or a negotiator may assist in the sales process, though ultimately, the final sale is a direct media transaction between the publisher and the advertiser.